NeglectApp/sdk/README.md

   apiKey: process.env.NEGLECT_API_KEY!,
 });

-const data = await neglect.tokens.price(
+// You can call ANY Neglect API method directly: const data = await neglect.getTokenPrice( "So11111111111111111111111111111111111111112"
-  "So11111111111111111111111111111111111111112"
 );